MicrosoftDocs/memdocs/memdocs/intune/configuration/use-enterprise-sso-plug-in-ios-ipados-macos.md

   - Get a more secure sign-in experience as Microsoft Entra ID integrates with the Microsoft Enterprise SSO plug-in.
   - Get a single sign-on experience when combined with the SSO app extension.
 The SSO app extension allows using Touch ID and passkeys with Microsoft Entra ID.
-  - Can sign in with their Microsoft Entra user account and minimize the number of times they need to enter their Microsoft Entra credentials.
+  - Can sign in with their Microsoft Entra user account and minimize the number of times they need to enter their Microsoft Entra credentials on their macOS devices.

-For more information on Platform SSO, go to [Configure Platform SSO for macOS devices in Intune](platform-sso-macos.md).
+For more information on Platform SSO and to get started, go to [Configure Platform SSO for macOS devices in Intune](platform-sso-macos.md).

 ### Platform SSO feature summary